Brightness: HSB colour model

 About the HSB colour model

-• The only difference between HSB and RGB colour models is the way colours are represented in terms of colour notation and dealt with in software and apps.
+• The main difference between the HSB colour model and the RGB colour model is how colours are represented and managed in software and applications.

-• HSB is popular because it provides an easy way to select and adjust colours when using applications such as Adobe Creative Cloud for design, photography or web development.
+• HSB is popular because it provides a user-friendly way to select and modify colours when using applications like Adobe Creative Cloud for design, photography, or web development.

 In the HSB colour model: